Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 I have split the campus up into 8 regions of varying size.
 I will use the largest region, region 3 as the benchmark for range.
 In summary, the purpose of this experiment is to both test if one single gateway can reach across all of campus (from Brown Hall to the edge of purple lot), and/or the largest region in a multi-gateway implementation.

 ### Experimental Procedure

 As mentioned before, this experiment will verify if the WM1302 + Raspberry Pi gateway and ESP32 + RFM95W end device can communicate effectively both over the maximum distance from Brown Hall, 915 meters, and the largest region of the proposed multi-gateway implementation.
 To get a number for the largest region (region 3), let’s assume the LoRa chirps will propagate outward from the center of the region in a sphere.
 Let’s also assume that instead of a rectangle 450 meters by 500 meters, we have a square 500 meters by 500 meters.
 The circle that bounds this square will be the range of the LoRaWAN network required to reach all 4 corners of the square.
 We are concerned with the radius of this circle.
 We can find the radius of the circle by: $$500 \sqrt{2} \over 2$$

 We get r = 354 meters.
 Therefore 354 meters is what is needed for the LoRaWAN network to span region 3.

-The experiment will be conducted by setting up the LoRaWAN gateway in the Capstone Lab and a person will walk with an end device toward purple lot until the signal is lost.
-The location where the signal is lost will be recorded and the distance from the gateway will be measured with Google or Bing maps.
+The experiment will be conducted by setting up the LoRaWAN gateway in the Capstone Lab and then a person will walk with an end device toward purple lot until the signal is lost.
+The location where the signal is lost will be recorded and the distance from the gateway will be measured with Google Maps.
 Tests will be done with and without adaptive data rate functionality, and with different frequency plans.
 I will also test the range of LoRa PHY, the physical layer only implementation.
 This is because I can choose higher spreading factors and lower bandwidths than with LoRaWAN.

 ### Prediction
 I predict that the 354 meter range will be achieved, but the 915 meter range may not.

-Based on testing I conducted around January, I found that the LoRa physical layer protocol could reach approximately 500-520 meters from Brown Hall using the same ESP32 microcontrollers and RFM95W transceivers.
-I estimated a maximum range of about 15 km in my signoff, but I now realize I do not have the hardware or setup for that level of coverage.
+Based on informal testing I conducted around January, I found that the LoRa physical layer protocol could reach approximately 500-520 meters from Brown Hall using the same ESP32 microcontrollers and RFM95W transceivers.
+I estimated a maximum range of about 15 km in my signoff, but I now realize I do not have the hardware nor the setup for that level of coverage.
 The relatively cheap components of the RFM95W transceiver make frequency error a problem.
-A higher quality crystal oscillator that is temperature compensating (TCXO) would be much better than the cheap crystal in the RFM95W.
 This leads to problems with higher spreading factors and lower bandwidths.
-Also, the cheap antennas from Amazon likely do not produce the advertised gain numbers.
+A higher quality crystal oscillator that is temperature compensating (TCXO) would enable the use of the lowest bandwidths such as 7.8 kHz for maximum range.
+The RFM95W, with its crystal that is not temperature compensating, can only handle bandwidths as low as 62.5 kHz.
+Also, the antennas from Amazon likely do not produce the advertised gain numbers.

-The propagation model I used in the signoff to predict the range of the LoRaWAN network is indeed not well suited to this LoRaWAN network.
-Immense range with LoRa is achieved by having your gateway antennas very high up, big, with line of sight, high spreading factor (11 or 12), and low bandwidth.
+The propagation model I used in the signoff to predict the range of the LoRaWAN network is not well suited to this LoRaWAN network.
+Immense range with LoRa is achieved by having your gateway antennas elevated, with high gain, high spreading factor (11 or 12), low bandwidth, and clear line of sight.
 LoRaWAN, more specifically the “The Things Network” standard frequency plans tend to use the lowest spreading factors and high bandwidths.
 This means much lower range than what the LoRa physical layer modulation technique is truly capable of.

 ### Number of Trials
 There will be 3 trials of each test.
-The individual tests are intended to examine how different parameters will affect the range achieved.
+The individual tests are intended to examine how different parameters affect the range achieved.
 Tests of more configurations were planned, but due to excessive join times, they were not tested.
 The tests will be:
 -	LoRaWAN gateway to end device network tests:
    1. Adaptive data rate